-Seth Kellogg is a Senior Geologist based in New Jersey with 25 years of experience in the areas of project management, project planning, remedial investigation, feasibility study, remedial design, data evaluation, and report preparation for state and federal regulatory agencies.
+Seth Kellogg is a Principal Geologist based in New Jersey with 25 years of experience in the areas of project management, project planning, remedial investigation, feasibility study, remedial design, data evaluation, and report preparation for state and federal regulatory agencies.

-This experience allows her to serve as an effective advocate on her client's behalf.
 She has proven adept at leading multi-disciplinary teams to create innovative and cost-effective solutions to complex environmental challenges while managing projects to scope, schedule, and budget.

 Seth is a leader in evaluating and managing sites impacted by per- and polyfluoroalkyl substances (PFAS).
 She co-authored the first PFAS best practices guidance for the National Groundwater Association (NGWA) in 2018 and developed and facilitated the first NGWA "PFAS in Groundwater" workshop that same year.
 She frequently educates regulators and industry professionals on the unique challenges of managing, characterizing, and remediating PFAS and has advised congressional and state staff on PFAS policy.
 She is an advocate for Superfund reform and a scientifically based PFAS regulatory approach.